European Federation of Organisations for Medical Physics: Structure

-National member organisations
+National Member Organisations

-EFOMP is the umbrella organisation for 35 nations, each of which are constituted by one medical physics organisation and each representing together more than 9000 medical physicists and clinical engineers working in the field of medical physics.
-Each national society has a certain number of delegates in the council, depending on the number of national members: up to 100 memberships result in one delegate, up to 400 entitles to two delegates and a society with 401 or more memberships can have three delegates.The Russian NMO terminated its membership in August 2022.
+EFOMP is the umbrella organisation for 37 nations, each of which are constituted by one medical physics organisation and each representing together more than 9000 medical physicists and clinical engineers working in the field of medical physics.
+Each national society has a certain number of delegates in the council, depending on the number of national members: up to 100 memberships result in one delegate, up to 400 entitles to two delegates and a society with 401 or more memberships can have three delegates.
+Each country can only be represented by one NMO.
+When multiple societies exist, these can be Associate Members.The Russian NMO terminated its membership in August 2022.